 ICDS 8 specifically deals with securities held as stock-in-trade.
 It is recognized as follows:

-- A security on acquisition is recognized at actual cost which consists of purchase price and acquisition charges.
+- Security on acquisition is recognized at an actual cost which consists of the purchase price and acquisition charges.

 - With respect to security acquired in exchange for other security or another asset, the cost of acquisition is the fair value of the security or asset acquired.